Southern California's Chayce Beckham reacts to winning 'American Idol' as 'boy next door'

 Beckham said being a "better vocalist" than the other two finalists, Willie Spence and Grace Kinstler.

-"Where he was going with this country sound, that raspy voice, he's the boy next door.
+"Where he was going with his country sound, with his raspy voice, with his aw-shucks attitude and personality.
+He's the boy next door.
 He's got it," Richie said.

 Kinstler, the 20-year-old from the Chicago area, came in third.